-Cossack soldiers in 19th century uniforms, a new “country” called “Transnistria, ” the Russian 14th Army firing artillery it said it didn’t fire, and Romania-backed government troops.
-Nothing complicated here.
+Cossack soldiers in 19th century uniforms, a new “country” called “Transnistria, ” the Russian 14th Army firing artillery its commander swore it didn’t really fire, and Romania-backed government troops.
+The bizarre history of this former Soviet republic, and the troubled turn at which I briefly found it in June 1992, has contemporary roots in its World War II past, when Nazi Germany conquered the region.
+Nothing complicated to see here.

-On Background: News of flaring warfare in the Soviet Republic of Moldova reached me at my base in Prague shortly after I returned from my first successful foray into Croatia, sometime in March or April 1992.
+On Background: News of flaring warfare in the Soviet Republic of Moldova reached me at my base in Prague shortly after I returned from my first successful foray into Croatia, sometime in about June 1992.
 I was attracted to the story because my freelance mission set at that time was to cover, for a pretty interested American public, the implications of the unraveling Soviet Union anywhere behind the former Iron Curtain.

 I first saw the combat video on CNN.
 I recall talk about major battles between ethnic Russian minorities and other groups in a tiny country I’d never heard of, sandwiched between Ukraine and Romania.
 I knew I could reach it by train, cheaply.
 Fighting in other, larger former Soviet Republics was major, well-covered news.
 So I thought I could market stories about the fighting in this smaller, more obscure – and closer to Prague – story because it was so off the beaten track.
 I was reasonably sure no other American reporter would bother going there.
 It had the hallmarks of opportunity.